letsago/Data-Structures/Practice/README.md

 ## Directory Structure

-Note that each project folder has a `makefile` and `makefile.exp used` for code compilation.
+Note that each project folder has a `makefile` and `makefile.exp` used for code compilation.
 All test cases were written using [GoogleTest](https://github.com/google/googletest) framework.
+Memory leak checks were done via Valgrind.

 Folders Containing Data Structure Implementations
 * PigLatin